 What makes a good local business contact list?

-Is it better to collect contacts by city or ZIP code?
+Is it better to organize contacts by city or ZIP code?

 Can I use business contacts for cold outreach?